Key Points

-After revolutionizing the automobile industry, Lean principles have been applied across industries.
-However, many people haven’t been introduced to the concepts that make Lean successful.
+After revolutionizing the automobile industry, Lean principles are in use across several industries.
+However, many people don’t know the concepts that make Lean successful.

 One of the best ways to introduce people to new concepts is through a hands-on, team experience.
 Better yet, a game!
 (Speaking of games, be sure to check out the beer distribution game!)